genai-apps/aggrag/library/oaievals/README.md

 # Preconverted OpenAI evals

-The flows in this directory were derived from a subset of OpenAI's evals registry: https://github.com/openai/evals These files are _not_ included in the PyPI chainforge package, but rather fetched from GitHub on an as-needed basis.
+The flows in this directory were derived from a subset of OpenAI's evals registry: https://github.com/openai/evals These files are _not_ included in the PyPI package, but rather fetched from GitHub on an as-needed basis.
 This is to avoid requiring users to install OpenAI evals (which requires Git LFS, Python 3.9+, and a large number of dependencies).

 OpenAI evals is under the MIT License: